Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Crafting the Audio-Based UAP

 \subsection{Algorithm}

 We use Equations~\ref{eq:loss_function} and~\ref{eq:update_step} to define Algorithm~\ref{alg:uap_crafting} for crafting an audio-based UAP for an ASR model $M$.
 In line 1, we start by initializing the UAP $\delta$, of size $l$, with zeros.
 As part of the initialization, we also split $X$ into batches to further improve the method's convergence time.
-We chose to use random batches with audio samples from different speakers, since it improves the UAP's robustness to speaker changes.
+We chose to use random batches with audio samples from different speakers, since this improves the UAP's robustness to speaker changes.
 Then, we perform $E$ epochs to craft $\delta$ (line 2), such that in each epoch we iterate over all of the batches $X_B$ in $X$ (line 3) and update $\delta$ according to Equation~\ref{eq:update_step}.
 For each batch $X_B$, we start by concatenating the current $\delta$ $k$ times to create a $l \cdot k$ long perturbation $\delta^k$ that can be added to any $x \in X_B$ (line 4).
 In line 5, we calculate the objective function presented in Equation~\ref{eq:loss_function}.
 Line 6 updates $\delta$, as shown in Equation~\ref{eq:update_step}, but without the clipping.
 After updating the UAP, we check to see whether the objective function $\mathcal{L}$ has stopped improving.
 If it has, we decrease the learning rate $\alpha$ by one (lines 7-8).
-At the end of each epoch (line 11), we apply clipping to $\delta$ to ensure that $-\lambda \leq \delta \leq \lambda$.
+At the end of each epoch (line 9), we apply clipping to $\delta$ to ensure that $-\lambda \leq \delta \leq \lambda$.
 We found that clipping after each epoch achieves better results than clipping at the end of each batch.
 The algorithm outputs an audio-based UAP $\delta$.
+Additionally, we found that $k>2$ creates a UAP that is effective when applied repeatably on a long audio sample.